mhoffrog/onedev-manual/pages/generate-process-collect.md

   echo 3 > file3
   ```

 1. Continue to edit job _Generate Files_.
-In _Artifacts & Reports_ section, publish generated files so that job _Process File_ can retrieve:
+In _Artifacts & Reports_ section, publish generated files so that other jobs can consume:

   ![Publish Generated Files](../images/generate-process-collect/publish-generated-files.png)